Badrinath Temple: Literature

 The temple finds mention in several ancient books like Bhagavata Purana, Skanda Purana and Mahabharata.
 According to the Bhagavata Purana, "[t]here in Badrikashram the Personality of Godhead (Vishnu), in his incarnation as the sages Nar and Narayana, had been undergoing great penance since time immemorial for the welfare of all living entities".
 The Skanda Purana states that "[t]here are several sacred shrines in heaven, on earth, and in hell; but there is no shrine like Badrinath".
 The area around Badrinath is also celebrated in Padma Purana as abounding in spiritual treasures.
 The Mahabharata revered the holy place as the one which can give salvation to devotees arriving close to if, while in other holy places they must perform religious ceremonies.
-The temple is revered in Naalayira Divya Prabandham, in 11 hymns in the 7th–9th century Vaishnava canon by Perialvar and in 13 hymns by Thirumangai Alvar.
+The temple is revered in Nalayira Divya Prabandham, in 11 hymns in the 7th–9th century Vaishnava canon by Perialvar and in 13 hymns by Thirumangai Alvar.
 It is one of the 108 Divya Desam dedicated to Vishnu, who is worshipped as Badrinath.
 The temple is referred as Tiruvatariyaacciraamam in Tamil literature.